Mizaaxz/reborn-project/README.md

 This (as well as sanctuary) is licensed under WTFPL, go crazy.
 The [classic](https://github.com/itzTheMeow/reborn-project/tree/classic) branch is older and aligns with the current state of the game a bit better.

+_More docs will come soon when i have the time to do so.
+I won't be adding new features, but i will attempt to document this mess as best as i can so that its easier for someone else to work with._

 ### How do I Use It?

 You can't really play this currently, as there's no client.
 You'll need to make a client or adapt it to use the same packets and data as moomoo.